KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 runtime installer with their application.

 ###### Static Linking
-The loader can also be used as a static library (this is shipped in the Windows SDK as `VKstatic.1.lib`).
-Linking to the static loader means that the user does not need to have a Vulkan runtime installed, and it also guarantees that your application will use a specific version of the loader.
-However, there are several downsides to this approach:
+In previous versions of the loader, it was possible to statically link the loader.
+This was removed and is no longer possible.
+The decision to remove static linking was because of changes to the driver which made older applications that statically linked unable to find newer drivers.

+Additionally, static linking posed several problems:
-  - The static library can never be updated without re-linking the application
+  - The loader can never be updated without re-linking the application
-  - This opens up the possibility that two included libraries could contain different versions of the loader
+  - The possibility that two included libraries could contain different versions of the loader
-    - This could potentially cause conflicts between the different loader versions
+    - Could cause conflicts between the different loader versions

-As a result, it is recommended that users prefer linking to the dynamic versions of the loader.
+The only exception to this is for macOS, but is not supported or tested.

 ##### Indirectly Linking to the Loader
 Applications are not required to link directly to the loader library, instead